jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 ## The Lesson

 Despite our problems with our current one, society always needs a ruling philosophy.
+It glues society together, let's thousand or millions work together by following the same rules.

-Darth Blockbuster fights to control it.
+That's why Darth Blockbuster fights to control it.
 When he does, he write rules to keep the tools he controls, and therefore himself, in power.
 Corporate manuals, univeristy guidelines, social justice blogs are among the pages of his Death Star rule book.
-These rules interfere with regular people majically forming bounds with new tools.
+These rules interfere with regular people majically bonding with new tools.

 Maybe.
 Whose to know which rules are the bad ones.
 Maybe they're interfering with majic.
 Maybe they're just good rules.
 Darth Blockbuster doesn't tell people he's Darth Blockbuster.
 Instead he says he's an an Executive Vice President, Human Resources Representative, or expert lawyer.
-Are these people genuine authority figures, or simply out to protect their paychecks?
+Are these people genuine authority figures protecting society, or Darth Blockbusters protecting their paychecks?

-To answer that, we need to clearly identify the difference between majic and rules to filter out the good and bad rules.
+To answer that, we need to cleary identify he difference between majic and rules.
+This way we can filter out the good and bad rules.
 This lessons takes us to small farm in Maryland, and a young boy who worked hard to better himself.

 ===